-- Make an assessment of where children are on entry (baseline) - Plan next steps that challenge all children - Understand the progress that individuals, groups of children and cohorts make across the Early Years Foundation Stage and into Key Stage 1 and beyond.
+- Make an assessment of where children are on entry (baseline). - Plan next steps that challenge all children. - Understand the progress that individuals, groups of children and cohorts make across the Early Years Foundation Stage and into Key Stage 1 and beyond.

-In the Early Years Foundation Stage, teachers make use of Tapestry software to capture children's learning.
-Teachers use the Ages and Stages model from the EYFS Development Matters documentation to record children's ongoing progress.
-This system allows teachers to flag progress made during observations in the areas of learning, and to clearly identify gaps in learning, concerns and then reflect and support planning.
+In the Early Years Foundation Stage, teachers make use of EvidenceMe software to capture children's learning.
+This system allows teachers to flag progress made during observations in the areas of learning, clearly identify gaps and concerns in learning and then reflect to support planning.